kingparra/hpfp/08_-_recursion/overkill.rst

 The first sentence **"Recursion is defining a function in terms of itself via self-referential expressions"** bugs me, too, because it gives the impression that recursion is something specific to functions in a programming language, instead of a general pattern.
-Later, in paragraph 2, the authors say "Recursion is a natural property of many logical and mathematical systems..."
-If you take the first definition literally, the authors contradict themselves.
+Later, in paragraph 2, the authors say **"Recursion is a natural property of many logical and mathematical systems..."** If you take the first definition literally, the authors contradicts themselves.
 I think it would be better to introduce the general concept of recursion, first, and then describing how it's used in programming later.